Using Technologies To Minimize Waste While Saving Money: Manufacturing And Industrial Sectors

 Vertical, breakaway and self-contained compactors are suited to different industrial environments and waste types, but all are safe and easy to operate.

-Vertical Compactors are suited to facilities that generate large volumes of waste materials, but are limited with space for collection.
+Vertical Compactors are suited to facilities that generate large volumes of waste materials but are limited with space for collection or limited by the number of days that their hauler is in their area in a given week .
 The compactors normally have 6 or 8 cubic yard containers, which are serviced by a front load truck.

 Breakaway compactors consist of a ground-mounted compactor connected to a removable roll-off container that stores the waste material.
 This type of compactor is used when large volumes of dry, compactable materials are generated, and there is space for a roll off truck to service the container.